piotrbajdek/neurosculptor/README.md

 In general, 2 hidden layers are suitable for highly nonlinear separation tasks, while 3 hidden layers excel at handling tasks that challenge human capabilities.
 Architectures with 4 and 5 hidden layers theoretically have the potential to tackle tasks beyond human capabilities but may pose challenges during training.

-Neurosculptor v0.2.0 has been verified to work properly with Lua 5.4.4 and LuaJIT 2.1.0-beta3.
+Neurosculptor v0.2.1 has been verified to work properly with Lua 5.4.4 and LuaJIT 2.1.0-beta3.
 In terms of speed, LuaJIT is 14 times faster than Lua when benchmarked on a network composed of 250 neurons with the Sigmoid activation function.

 ## Configuration files

-Available activation functions include GELU, ReLU, Sigmoid, Swish, and Tanh.
+Available activation functions include CoLU, GELU, ReLU, Sigmoid, SiLU, Swish, Tanh, and TanhExp.

 `activation_input.conf` - Set the activation function for the input layer.